Dominican Republic

-The native Taíno people had inhabited Hispaniola before the arrival of Europeans, dividing it into five chiefdoms.
-They had constructed an advanced farming and hunting society, and were in the process of becoming an organized civilization.
-The Taínos also inhabited Cuba, Jamaica, Puerto Rico, and the Bahamas.
-The Genoese mariner Christopher Columbus explored and claimed the island for Castile, landing there on his first voyage in 1492.
-The colony of Santo Domingo became the site of the first permanent European settlement in the Americas and the first seat of Spanish colonial rule in the New World.
-It would also become the site to introduce importations of enslaved Africans to the Americas.
-In 1697, Spain recognized French dominion over the western third of the island, which became the independent state of Haiti in 1804.
+The native Taíno people had inhabited Hispaniola prior to European contact, dividing it into five chiefdoms.
+Christopher Columbus claimed the island for Castile, landing there on his first voyage in 1492.
+The colony of Santo Domingo became the site of the first permanent European settlement in the Americas.
+In 1697, Spain recognized French dominion over the western third of the island, which became the independent First Empire of Haiti in 1804.
+A group of Dominicans deposed the Spanish governor and declared independence from Spain in November 1821, but were annexed by Haiti in February 1822.

-After more than three hundred years of Spanish rule, the Dominican people declared independence in November 1821.
-The leader of the independence movement, José Núñez de Cáceres, intended the Dominican nation to unite with the country of Gran Colombia, but the newly independent Dominicans were forcefully annexed by Haiti in February 1822.
 Independence came 22 years later in 1844, after victory in the Dominican War of Independence.
-Over the next 72 years, the Dominican Republic experienced mostly civil wars (financed with loans from European merchants), several failed invasions by its neighbour, Haiti, and brief return to Spanish colonial status, before permanently ousting the Spanish during the Dominican War of Restoration of 1863–1865.
-During this period, three presidents were assassinated (José Antonio Salcedo in 1864, Ulises Heureaux in 1899, and Ramón Cáceres in 1911).
+The next 72 years saw several civil wars, failed invasions by Haiti, and a brief return to Spanish colonial status, before permanently ousting the Spanish during the Dominican Restoration War of 1863–1865.
+From 1930, the dictatorship of Rafael Trujillo ruled until his assassination in 1961.

-The U.S. occupied the Dominican Republic (1916–1924) due to threats of defaulting on foreign debts; a subsequent calm and prosperous six-year period under Horacio Vásquez followed.
-From 1930 the dictatorship of Rafael Leónidas Trujillo ruled until his assassination in 1961.
 Juan Bosch was elected president in 1962 but was deposed in a military coup in 1963.
-A civil war in 1965, the country's last, was ended by U.S. military intervention and was followed by the authoritarian rule of Joaquín Balaguer (1966–1978 and 1986–1996).
-Since 1978, the Dominican Republic has moved toward representative democracy, and has been led by Leonel Fernández for most of the time after 1996.
-Danilo Medina succeeded Fernández in 2012, winning 51% of the electoral vote over his opponent ex-president Hipólito Mejía.
-He was later succeeded by Luis Abinader in the 2020 presidential election after anti-government protests erupted that year.
+The Dominican Civil War of 1965 preceded the authoritarian rule of Joaquín Balaguer (1966–1978 and 1986–1996).
+Since 1978, the Dominican Republic has moved towards representative democracy.